Pushups are a key indicator of a runner’s strength level.

 In addition to our strength training, run drills are important to practice, and we practice them all the time.
 Runners do need to be strong enough to perform these drills, however, and get something out of them.
 In the bigger picture of a runner’s development, this strength question is the lowest hanging fruit to attack.

 If you pass these strength tests then great, we can advance to more fun and technical running drills and workouts.
-But if you are positionally weak — i.e., unable to pass these tests — a change in running shoes, orthotics, and even run technique will have only marginal results.
+But if you are positionally weak and unable to pass these tests, a change in running shoes, orthotics and even run technique will have only marginal results.

-Follow a plan that builds a stronger bridge — as tested with these pushups — and reap the rewards of stronger running in any weather, run terrain, or race distance.
+Follow a plan that builds a stronger bridge—as tested with these pushups—and reap the rewards of stronger running in any weather, terrain or distance.